A study on Best Approximation and Banach Algebra in n-normed linear space: Abstract

 \section{Abstract}

-\textbf{\emph{We present the idea of a Banach algebra in \,$n$-Banach space and give some examples.\,The existence of an identity element in a \,$n$-Banach algebra is being discussed.\,We explain a set-theoretic property of invertible and non-invertible elements in a \,$n$-Banach algebra and define topological divisor of zero in \,$n$-Banach algebra.\,Finally, we introduce the notion of a complex homomorphism in a \,$n$-Banach algebra and derive Gleason, Kahane, Zelazko type theorem with the help of complex \,$b$-homomorphism in the case of \,$n$-Banach algebra.}}
+\textbf{\emph{The idea of best approximation in linear \,$n$-normed space is presented and some examples showing various possibilities of best approximations in linear \,$n$-normed space is given.\,Also, we study strictly convex \,$n$-norm and enquire about the uniqueness of best approximations in \,$n$-normed linear space.\,Furthermore, best approximations in \,$n$-Hilbert space is discussed.\,Moreover, the notion of a Banach algebra in \,$n$-Banach space is presented and some examples are discussed.\,A set-theoretic property of invertible and non-invertible elements in a \,$n$-Banach algebra is explained and then topological divisor of zero in \,$n$-Banach algebra is defined.\,Finally, we introduce the notion of a complex homeomorphism in a \,$n$-Banach algebra and derive Gleason, Kahane, Zelazko type theorem with the help of complex \,$b$-homeomorphism in the case of \,$n$-Banach algebra.}}

 {\bf Keywords:} \emph{n-normed space, n-Banach space, b-linear functional, Banach algebra, complex homomorphism.}\\

 {\bf 2020 Mathematics Subject Classification:} 46A22,\;46B07,\;46B25.